 Whenever possible, be specific in your reasons for calling out good behavior in public so that the employee being praised and his or her colleagues know what your expectations for good performance are.

 Don’t set the bar too low either; you don’t want employees to slack off.
 But try to find a middle ground where recognition isn’t too easy to get, but not too hard to get either.

 For instance, if you have a policy to recognize perfect attendance, an employee with a chronic health condition might never be able to achieve that recognition.

 You want to give your employees something to strive for while at the same time not making them feel like they’ll never get what they’re working towards.

 This way, no one gets the idea that anyone else is unfairly favored, and you’ll avoid jealousy and problems with morale.

-Just because you’re a small business doesn’t mean that you can’t implement a successful employee recognition program.
+Being a small business doesn’t mean you can’t implement a successful employee recognition program.

-A recognition program can be an affordable, effective way to boost productivity and foster the kind of loyalty that keeps employees working for your company for years.
+A recognition program can be an affordable, effective way to boost productivity and foster loyalty that keeps employees working for your company for years.